top of page

 CONDITIONS REQUIRED TO BREAK DOWN WOOD FIBER

 • Aerobic (oxygen exchange) conditions are needed to support the bacteria, yeasts, and fungi that “eat” the containers.
-Without the presence of oxygen (anaerobic) the organisms cannot live and organic matter (paper) will not break down.
+Without the presence of oxygen (anaerobic), the organisms cannot live and organic matter (paper) will not break down.

 • Nitrogen is needed to balance the carbon content of the paper.
-Good soil fertility is not only helpful for plant growth but will also speed the breakdown of our paper containers.
+Good soil fertility is not only helpful for plant growth but will also speed up the breakdown of our paper containers.

 USING CONTAINERS WITH ORGANIC CROPS